Barnabas Nawangwe

-Barnabas Nawangwe, (born 17 January 1956) is a Ugandan architect, academic and the current vice chancellor of the Makerere University, the largest public university of Uganda.
+Barnabas Nawangwe, (born 17 January 1956) is an Ugandan architect, academic and the current vice chancellor of the Makerere University, (the largest public university of Uganda).
 He served his first five-year term from 2017 until August 2022.
 On 12 August 2022, the Makerere University Council re-appointed him for a second term of five years.

 Background and education

 He was born in Busia District, Uganda, in the Eastern Region of the country.
 He attended Busoga College Mwiri for both his O-Level and A-Level education.
-He holds a Master of Science in architecture and a Doctor of Philosophy, both from the Kiev Institute of Building Technology.
+He holds a Specialist diploma equivalent to a Msc in architecture and a Candidate of Sciences, both from the Kiev Institute of Civil Engineering.

 Career

 Nawangwe was a lecturer and Head of Department of Architecture, from the time the department was founded in 1987 until 2002.
 He became Senior Lecturer in 1996.
 In 2002, he was appointed Associate Dean, Faculty of Technology.
-The following year, he became Dean, Faculty of Technology, Makerere University, serving in that capacity from 2003 until 2010.
+The following year, he became Dean, Faculty of Technology, Makerere University,serving in that capacity from 2003 until 2010.
 In 2004, he became a professor.
 For a period of time, starting in 2010 until 2013, he served as the Principal, College of Engineering, Design, Art and Technology.

 At the time of his election as Vice Chancellor, he served as Deputy Vice Chancellor for Finance and Administration, "responsible for the planning, budgeting and development of the university".

 Professor Barnabas Nawangwe was installed as Vice Chancellor of Makerere University on 14 September 2017, at a ceremony at which the president of Uganda was the chief guest.